Romani people: Society and traditional culture

-Romani social behavior is strictly regulated by Indian social customs ("marime" or "marhime"), still respected by most Roma (and by most older generations of Sinti).
-This regulation affects many aspects of life and is applied to actions, people and things: parts of the human body are considered impure: the genital organs (because they produce emissions) and the rest of the lower body.
+Romani social behavior has traditionally been regulated by Indian social customs ("marime" or "marhime") which are still respected by most Roma (and by most older generations of Sinti).
+This regulation affects many aspects of life and is applied to actions, people and things: parts of the human body are considered impure, the genital organs (because they produce emissions) and the rest of the lower body.
 Clothes for the lower body, as well as the clothes of menstruating women, are washed separately.
 Items used for eating are also washed in a different place.
 Childbirth is considered impure and must occur outside the dwelling place.
 The mother is deemed to be impure for forty days after giving birth.

 Death is considered impure, and affects the whole family of the dead, who remain impure for a period of time.
 In contrast to the practice of cremating the dead, Romani dead must be buried.
-Cremation and burial are both known from the time of the Rigveda, and both are widely practiced in Hinduism today (the general tendency is for Hindus to practice cremation, though some communities in modern-day South India tend to bury their dead).
-Animals that are considered to be having unclean habits are not eaten by the community.
+Animals that are considered to have unclean habits are not eaten by the community.

+There are records of Romani women practicing fortune-telling dating back centuries, using techniques such as palm-reading.
+It often served as a means of income, and was typically passed from mother to daughter.
+In 1747 and later again in 1824, palm-reading was made illegal in Britain, which led to it becoming a covert practice.
+Romani fortunetellers were traditionally known as drabardi.
+While it was practiced as a trade aimed at non-Romani, it was virtually never practiced amongst Romani themselves.
+However, the notion that Romani people have psychic powers and that Romani women are fortunetellers also functions as a harmful stereotype sometimes still present to this day.

+Romani people historically practiced nomadic professions such as horse trading, metalworking, music, dancing, juggling, horse training, fortune-telling and training animals (such as bears).
+Romani people also earned money by working in the labour market as tinkers or sieve-makers.
+Romani people turned to roofing and blacktopping when metalworking had been superseded by factory-type technology.

 Belonging and exclusion

-In Romani philosophy, Romanipen (also romanypen, romanipe, romanype, romanimos, romaimos, romaniya) is the totality of the Romani spirit, Romani culture, Romani Law, being a Romani, a set of Romani strains.
+In Romani philosophy, Romanipen (also romanypen, romanipe, romanype, romanimos, romaimos, romaniya) is the totality of the Romani spirit, Romani culture, Romani Law, being a Romany, a set of Romani strains.

-An ethnic Romani is considered a gadjo in the Romani society if they have no Romanipen.
-Sometimes a non-Romani may be considered a Romani if they do have Romanipen.
+An ethnic Rom is considered a gadjo in Romani society if they have no Romanipen.
+Sometimes a non-Rom may be considered a Rom if they do have Romanipen.
 Usually this is an adopted child.
 It has been hypothesized that this owes more to a framework of culture than a simple adherence to historically received rules.